Kushma97/First-Repo/README.md

 <i><b>Hello! </b></i>
 <br>
-exploring the GitHub and here I have posted a simple snake, water and gun game made in python.
+Exploring the GitHub with some basic python programs.
 <br>